Cancún: El Ceviche Fountain

-The real name of this monument is "Caribbean Fantasy," located in the heart of downtown Cancun, between the Coba and Tulum avenues intersection.
+The real name of this monument is "Caribbean Fantasy", located in the heart of downtown Cancún, between the Coba and Tulum avenues intersection.
 It is the nerve center of the daily urban traffic of the city.
 It has witnessed multiple social and political events, undergoing constant repairs and remodeling for years.

-Six years after Quintana Roo got recognized as the youngest state in the Mexican Republic and barely a decade after the city of Cancun was born, on October 22 and 23, 1981, the North-South Summit was held at the now defunct Sheraton Hotel.
+Six years after Quintana Roo was recognized as the youngest state in the Mexican Republic and barely a decade after the city of Cancún was born, on October 22 and 23, 1981, the North-South Summit was held at the now defunct Sheraton Hotel.
 Two abstract pillars made of metal crossbeams gave the structure a stepped pyramidal appearance, with small masts displaying the flags of the countries attending the 1981 North-South Summit.
 The author, Lorraine Pinto, added details representing Quetzalcoatl on the sides, resembling the pyramid of Chichen-Itza, located in Yucatan.

-In 1994, the municipal authorities of Cancun decided to demolish the commemorative structure because the city had been the scene of one of the most devastating climatic-environmental phenomena in the history of the Yucatan Peninsula, Hurricane Gilberto.
+In 1994, the municipal authorities of Cancún decided to demolish the commemorative structure because the city had been the scene of one of the most devastating climatic-environmental phenomena in the history of the Yucatan Peninsula, Hurricane Gilberto.
 The sculpture was irreversibly affected, leaving only the solid concrete base and the metal skeleton.

-Due to its crosswise and bare appearance, the locals began to call it "Insectronic," a device manufactured by the Steren company to kill flies and mosquitoes.
+Due to its crosswise and bare appearance, the locals began to call it "Insectronic", a device manufactured by the Steren company to kill flies and mosquitoes.
 The municipal authorities decided to keep its base and the dynamics of the water fountain.

 Once again, Lorraine Pinto was on call to create what locals began to call the Ceviche Fountain or the Ceviche Roundabout.

-Maya archeological sites
+Mayan archeological sites

 There are some small Mayan vestiges of the pre-Columbian Maya civilization in Cancún.
 El Rey (Las Ruinas del Rey) is located in the Hotel Zone.
 El Meco, a more substantial site, is found on the mainland just outside the city limits on the road north to Punta Sam.

-Close by in the Riviera Maya and the Grand Costa Maya, there are sites such as Cobá and Muyil (Riviera) the small Polé (now Xcaret), and Kohunlich, Kinichná, Dzibanché, Oxtankah, Tulum, and Chacchoben, in the south of the state.
+Close by in the Riviera Maya and the Grand Costa Maya, there are sites such as Cobá and Muyil (Riviera) the small Polé (now Xcaret), and Kohunlich, Kinichná, Dzibanché, Ichkabal Oxtankah, Tulum, Noh Kah, Chacchoben, among others, in the south of the state.
 Chichén Itzá is in the neighboring state of Yucatán.